khorshidisamira/MarcketPlace-in-Java/README.md

 	4. Run the Client in another window: make client
 	5. In Client there is 2 option for Administrator and Customer

-ps 1: rmiregistry  is using 1099 as its port, if you get error on make registry command, please find the PID of the rmiregistry with this port using "ps -ax|grep rmiregistry" and kill that process
+ps 1: rmiregistry  is using 60000 as its port, if you get error on make registry command, please find the PID of the rmiregistry with this port using "ps -ax|grep rmiregistry" and kill that process

-ps 2: The only valid functionality is login, other functions in serverController are not valid
+ps 2: The only valid functionality is login, browse products, add a new product and add a product to shopping cart(purchase) other functions in serverController are not valid

+ps 3: server.concurrencyTest(); is a function that has delay inside it and it is just a test function of concurrency

-ps 3: Uou can use any username or password to login
+ps 4: You can use any username or password to login

 outlines of the files: